|Last Updated||01/05/2023 03:38

 SOP_102 is the primary authority for handling KVUO traffic.
 This document provides additional details.

 Note: This document is and may not be used for real-world ATC training.
 It is intended for use by controllers in the VATSIM network.

-Purpose: This Standard Operating Procedure (SOP) outlines the procedures to be used by all ZSE controllers to understand and apply positive controller coordination and proper procedures of runway crossing requirements and coordination.
+Purpose: This guide outlines the procedures to be used by all ZSE controllers to understand and apply positive controller coordination and proper procedures of runway crossing requirements and coordination.

 Pearson Field is a small field under the Portland Intl Class C airspace with no local air traffic control services.
 However, due to the proximity of the field, Portland controllers will provide traffic in the field with traffic advisories and instructions to maintain a safe, orderly, and expeditious flow of traffic.

 The Portland Clearance Delivery controller has a secondary responsibility for their normal operations to provide Pearson Field traffic with any IFR clearances that may be requested.
 This responsibility may be transferred to the next highest controller if the Clearance Delivery position is closed.

 An IFR clearance requested from Pearson Field will be handled as any other clearance, with particular changes added to the standard phraseology.
 Regardless of the first point on the pilot's filed route, departures should be cleared via the Battleground VOR and then as filed.
 The ODP (per the chart or issued to the pilot per SOP) will send them to BTG and then on course.